kit-howlett/01_Number-Guesser/README.md

-# Simple Number Guessing Game - Codecademy Coding Challenge
+# Simple Number Guessing Game

 This is part of a Codecademy code challenge to test knowledge of JavaScript variables, data types, conditionals/control flow and functions.
 The project features a number guessing game.
 As a